 Remember that you don’t have to arrange a formal meet and greet to encourage your team to get to know one another.
-Instead, some ways you can encourage team communication aside from work include:
+Instead, some ways you can promote non-work related team communication is by:

 - Creating shared docs where teammates can suggest ideas